-The goal of the ACGME-accredited UT Southwestern Hand Surgery Fellowship is to prepare individuals for a successful career in academic hand surgery.
-The Fellowship Program provides in-depth and comprehensive training in all areas of pediatric and adult hand and wrist surgery.
+The goal of the ACGME-accredited UT Southwestern Hand Surgery Fellowship is to prepare individuals for a successful career in hand surgery.
+The Fellowship Program provides in-depth and comprehensive training in all areas of adult and pediatric hand and wrist surgery.
 In addition, hand surgery fellows are able to develop and hone leadership, education, and research skills.

 The diversity of institutions allows hand surgery fellows to be exposed to an array of complex hand and wrist problems over the course of the Hand Surgery Fellowship Program, including:

-- Acute and non-acute trauma, including hand, wrist, brachial plexus, replantation.
+- Acute and non-acute trauma, including hand, wrist, brachial plexus, and replantation

-- Congenital hand and upper extremity, pediatric brachial plexus, cerebral palsy.
+- Congenital hand and upper extremity, pediatric brachial plexus, and cerebral palsy

 - Arthroplasty in the hand and wrist

 - Fellows who have an interest in shoulder and elbow surgery are able to receive some exposure in those areas, although the true focus of the fellowship is hand and wrist surgery.